melles1991/usecuewebsite/_posts/2019-11-14-how-to-get-a100-google-lighthouse-score.md

 Google will soon [shame slow websites](/blog/google-will-shame-slow-websites).
 A good reason to take a good look at your Google Lighthouse score right [now](https://web.dev/).

-When you look at your score, you might feel that it is nearly impossible to get to a perfect 100% score.
-However, I build 100% scoring websites on a daily basis, so obviously it is not.
-Let me explain how I do this.
-It is a lot easier than you think.
+You might feel that it is nearly impossible to get to a perfect 100% score.
+You already optimized so much: you minified your Javascript, properly scaled your images and even combined some requests.
+Unfortunately, that did not help enough.
+I build 100% scoring websites on a daily basis, so obviously it is not impossible at all.
+Let me explain to you how I do this.

+First of all there are some things you need to know when it comes to speed or performance.
+Minifying does not beat gzipping, image scaling does not beat JPG compression and combining requests actually counter-effective (over HTTP/2).
+Another important thing is that Google Lighthouse simulates a slow connection.
+This emphasizes the importance of a low 'page weight' or 'total size', as a small page is delivered significantly faster over such a narrow connection than a large page.

 ## What to aim for